aramis-lab/clinica/docs/Pipelines/T1_Linear.md

 - `BIDS_DIRECTORY` is the input folder containing the dataset in a [BIDS](../BIDS.md) hierarchy.
 - `CAPS_DIRECTORY` is the output folder containing the results in a [CAPS](../CAPS/Introduction.md) hierarchy.

+with options :

-On default, cropped images (matrix size 169×208×179, 1 mm isotropic voxels) are generated to reduce the computing power required when training deep learning models.
+- `-ui`/`--uncropped_image` : By default, output images are cropped to a **fixed** matrix size of 169×208×179, 1 mm isotropic voxels.
+This allows reducing the computing power required when training deep learning models afterwards.
-Use the option `--uncropped_image` if you do not want to crop the image.
+Use this option if you do not want to get cropped images.

-It is also possible to obtain a deterministic result by setting the value of the random seed used by ANTs with the option `--random_seed`.
-Default will lead to a non-deterministic result.
-This option requires [ANTs](../Software/Third-party.md#ants) version `2.3.0` onwards.
-It is also compatible with [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html).
+- `--random_seed` : By default, results are not deterministic.
+Use this option if you want to obtain a deterministic result.
+The value you set corresponds to the random seed used by ANTs.
+This option requires [ANTs](../Software/Third-party.md#ants) version `2.3.0` onwards and is also compatible with [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html).

-It is possible to specify the name of the CAPS dataset that will be created to store the outputs of the pipeline.
-This works if this CAPS dataset does not exist yet, otherwise the existing name will be kept.
-This can be achieved with the `--caps-name` option.
-The provided name will appear in the `dataset_description.json` file, at the root of the CAPS folder (see [CAPS Specifications](../CAPS/Specifications.md#the-dataset_descriptionjson-file) for more details).

-Finally, it is possible to use [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html) instead of [ANTs](../Software/Third-party.md#ants) by passing the `--use-antspy` flag.
+- `--use-antspy` : By default, the pipeline is running with [ANTs](../Software/Third-party.md#ants).
+Use this flag option if you want to use [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html) instead.

 !!! note
     The arguments common to all Clinica pipelines are described in